Mueller's Russia probe nears critical post-midterm phase

 Mueller’s team also charged 13 Russian nationals who allegedly waged “information warfare” on the U.S. during the election; and 12 Russian intelligence officers for allegedly hacking the Democratic National Committee, the Democratic Congressional Campaign Committee, and Hillary Clinton’s campaign during the 2016 election.
 All 12 are members of GRU, the Russian intelligence agency.

-"The tea leaves suggest ... it's winding down," former independent counsel Ken Starr, who headed the impeachment of former President Bill Clinton, said on "Fox & Friends."
+"The tea leaves suggest ... it's winding down," former independent counsel Ken Starr, who led investigations of the Clinton administration, said on "Fox & Friends."
 "Some of the indicators ... suggest that we are at a wind-down situation."

 While the president’s legal team and experts expect the special counsel’s probe to come to an end in the weeks following the midterms, Democrats have promised a congressional investigation will continue if they take back the majority in the House.